 This is the village store.
 There were two bags of crisps in the entire store, mainly due to the lack of currency to transact with the outside world making the purchase price unattainable, and the ready availability of local home-made treats, such as Takatan, dried frogs, fried maggots, ad infinitum.
 If you're not adventurous in your culinary exploration, be prepared to stay hungry or stay home.

 The next nearest store is half a day's travel away.

 Kids are the same everywhere, with the only difference I could see being a strong sense of contributing to the community and an iron-clad work ethic.
 Apart from this toy broom and the soccer balls we took to each village, I saw no toys in the smaller villages.

 It's a village with dense jungle on all sides and the ninth biggest river in the world about a kilometer away.
 No children are lost to the jungle or to the river.
 Kids get looked after.
 People take responsibility.
 There were no disposable diapers, just running water diverted from a nearby stream, and there were none of the store-bought "necessities" of rearing a child.
 Just lots of love and respect and kindness for all members of the community.
 It was a privilege to witness that there is, or was, a better way to ensure healthy balanced humans.

-That's a dugout canoe above, one of many we saw in everyday usage.
-It was carved from the trunk of a tree – exactly the same methodology in use here for thousands of years.
+That's a dugout canoe, carved from the trunk of a tree, exactly the same methodology in use on this waterway for thousands of years.

 It soon began to dawn on me that we had been transported back in time technologically.
 The clothes were largely acquired very cheaply from China and can be very misleading, because when you see a well worn t-shirt you assume modernity.
 Examine the tools in use though, and you realize that everything else is medieval.